UT San Antonio

 Doctoral student /Researcher

-Orlando Hinojosa is a doctoral student and speech-language pathologist practicing at University Hospital – San Antonio.
+Orlando Hinojosa is a speech-language pathologist and doctoral student.
 His clinical expertise includes managing swallowing and communication disorders resulting from head and neck cancers and Parkinson’s disease, among other conditions.
 His current research focuses on dysphagia in adults with Parkinson’s disease.
 Orlando is also committed to addressing health disparities by improving access to care for underserved communities and individuals with limited healthcare resources.
 Orlando is committed to advancing his career as an instructor and researcher in health sciences and speech-language pathology, contributing to both clinical practice and academic scholarship in the field.

 Doctoral student / Researcher